codehomie1/NbaFlashCards/readme.md

 # Web Development Project 2 - whosThatPlayer?

-Submitted by: Mohammed Mohamed
+Submitted by: Mohammed M

 This web app:

+Will test your knowledge on the most popular nba players.

-Time spent: 1 hours spent in total
+Time spent: 2 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
+- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
 - [ ] **A single card at a time is displayed, only showing one of the components of the information pair**
 - [ ] **A list of card pairs is created**
 - [ ] **Clicking on the card shows the corresponding component of the information pair**